 Having traveled to one or two far off lands I can honestly say that the English breakfast is one of the best in the world.
 It certainly beats the typical American breakfast of various forms of processed, refined carbohydrates stripped of nutrients and doused with seed and vegetable oils (which will send blood sugar soaring, contribute to body fat, throw your omega-3 to omega-6 ratio out of balance, and generally make you feel like less-than-optimal an hour or so later).

 The American breakfast aside, influences from other countries and the processed food industry have impacted the English breakfast, with croissants, pastries, hash browns, beans, and even potato chips all encroaching on its definition.
-As someone extremely interested in my own personal well-being and that of others, I was curious whether a healthier paleo English breakfast would be quite as delicious.
+As someone extremely interested in my own personal well-being and that of others, I was curious whether a grain-free English breakfast would be quite as delicious.

 Answer: 100 percent!